WWXD/WorldWeb-XD/README.md

 ## How to install and use

-PHP and MySQL knowledge isn't required to use Blargboard XD but is a plus.
+PHP and MySQL knowledge isn't required to use WorldWeb XD but is a plus.

 Get a webserver.
-Upload the Blargboard XD codebase to it.
+Upload the WorldWeb XD codebase to it.
 Create an empty MySQL database.

-Browse to your board's install.php (http://my.board.for.example/install.php) and follow the instructions.
+Browse to your websites's link and follow the instructions.

 If everything went fine, browse to your freshly installed board and configure it.
 If not, let us know.

 We recommend you take some time and make your own board themes and banner to give your board a truly unique feel.

+If you can't make a board banner, delete img/logo.png to have a text banner.

-If you want plugins, they're here: https://github.com/Blargboard-XD/Plugins
+If you want plugins, they're here: https://github.com/WorldWeb-XD/Plugins
-If you want themes, they're here: https://github.com/Blargboard-XD/Themes
+If you want themes, they're here: https://github.com/WorldWeb-XD/Themes
-If you want ranksets, they're here: https://github.com/Blargboard-XD/Ranksets
+If you want ranksets, they're here: https://github.com/WorldWeb-XD/Ranksets

-## How to update your board
+## How to update your website

-Download the most recent Blargboard package (be it an official release or a Git package).
+1. Download the most recent Blargboard package (be it an official release or a Git package).

-Copy the files over your existing board's files.
+2. Copy the files over your existing board's files.

-Make sure to not overwrite/delete the config directory, especially config/salt.php!
+WARNING: Make sure to not overwrite/delete the config directory, especially config/salt.php!
 Lose that one and you'll have fun resetting everyone's passwords.
 Everything else is safe to overwrite.
-Be careful to not lose any changes you have made, though.

-Once that is done, run update.php (http://my.board.for.example/update.php) to update the board's database structure.

-Depending on the versions, your update may involve running extra scripts to fix certain things.
-Make sure to follow those instructions.
+3. Check your original install.sql and the new one.
+4. Make the nessesary changes on phpmyadmin accordingly

 ## Features